Honey Survey reveals great yields for 2016

 - Cardboard nest tubes can be bought in garden centres.
 Holes 2-8mm diameter can be drilled in fence posts or logs.
 Place these nest sites in sunny positions.

 - Some solitary bees nest in bare soil or short turf.
-Bumblebee nest boxes can be bought but are often ignored by queens – they prefer to find their own nest sites in tunnels dug by mice or in grass.
+Bumblebee nest boxes can be bought but are often ignored by queens – they prefer to find their own nest sites in tunnels dug by mice or in the grass.

 SPRING: hellebore, pansy, Muscari, Pulmonaria, bluebell, bugle, crab apple, daffodil, flowering cherry and currant, forget-me-not, hawthorn, pussy willow, Rhododendron, rosemary, Viburnum, thrift.